dhlevi/libnoise.ts/README.md

   - Remove random // SETUP and // TEST comments from createMock___() functions
   - rename createMock___() functions to createMockModule()
   - go through and format code
+  - Align property and variable names with libnoise